gawkermedia/sbt-docker-compose/README.md

 anything.
 By default the plugin provides 3 tasks:
 * `dockerComposeUp`: launch a new instance using your docker-compose.yml
 * `dockerComposeDown`: stop and remove a running instance.
-* `dockerComposeInstanceId`: return the ID the of the running docker-compose instance.
+* `dockerComposeInstanceId`: return the ID of the running docker-compose instance.

-If you execute the `dockerComposeUp` then it will generate and a new instance id using the following format: `sbt` + `SBT's PID` + `dockerComposeBaseName`.
+If you execute the `dockerComposeUp` then it will generate a new instance id using the following format: "sbt" + SBT's PID + `dockerComposeBaseName`.
 The `dockerComposeBaseName` is "docker" by default, so for example instance id can be `sbt75215docker`.
 If you are using multi project setup and every project should a have a different instance then you can separate them by setting